masvsuarez/ChemPLAN-Net/README.md

 ### Outline of the FragFeatureNet pipeline

-#### Training a new instance of the FragFeatureNet given the FEATURE output files on a protein family
+#### Training a new instance of the FragFeatureNet
+...given the FEATURE output files on a protein family

 1.

-#### Testing a pre-trained model of FragFeatureNet given the FEATURE vectors of the query environments and `.sdf` files of query ligands
+#### Testing a pre-trained model of FragFeatureNet
+...given the FEATURE vectors of the query protein environments and `.sdf` files of query ligands

 ### Code and data